ShiftyKitty/MS4-Abhaile/TESTING.md

 - On mobile, items in cart not scaling down correctly on mobile.
 - Fix: Now fixed.
 Have introduced better media queries to account for adjusting sizes

+- Common complaint that has come back is that yellow color for air pages is hard to distinguish against the white.
+Have added a snow color instead throughout site to combat this.

 <br>

 ## Outstanding Bugs and Encountered problems with no fix: